Johnny Yong Bosch

-Bosch was born in Kansas City, Missouri and raised in Garland, Texas, as John Jay Bosch.
+Bosch was born John Jay Bosch on January 6, 1976 in Kansas City, Missouri and raised in Garland, Texas.
+Bosch was born to a Korean mother and an American father of Irish and German descent.
+He is the second of four children in his family.
 His father was a soldier in the Army and met his mother while stationed in South Korea.
 He was interested in martial arts at an early age, inspired by martial arts movies and Bruce Lee.
 He taught himself martial arts at first, mimicking moves from Lee as well as Jackie Chan.
-Bosch said he was ridiculed a lot when he was young and became a bully, but made a change for the better after studying kung fu.
+Bosch said he was ridiculed a lot when he was young and became a bully, but made a change for the better after studying Kung Fu.
 In addition to training in martial arts, in which he won several competitions, he also played soccer.